venkateshchepuru/microsoft-graph-docs/api-reference/beta/api/industrydata-industrydatatenant-list-years.md

 ## Response

-If successful, this method returns a `204 No Content` response code.
+If successful, this method returns a `200 OK` response code and a collection of [yearTimePeriodDefinition](../resources/industrydata-yearTimePeriodDefinition.md) objects in the response body.

 ## Examples